atharva-narkhede/User-Authentication-App-MERN/README.md

 - Navigate to `http://localhost:3000` in your browser to access the frontend.
 - The backend API is accessible at `http://localhost:5000`.

+## Secure Authentication and Validation

+### Authentication

+The backend uses JWT for secure authentication.
+Tokens are generated during login and stored in HTTP-only cookies for secure session management.
+The tokens are verified on each request to protected routes to ensure that only authenticated users can access them.

+### Input Validation

+The application uses `express-validator` to validate and sanitize input data.
+This ensures that all user inputs are checked for validity and sanitized to prevent security vulnerabilities such as SQL injection and XSS attacks.

+## Libraries Used

+### Backend Libraries

+- **bcryptjs**: For hashing and comparing passwords.
+- **cookie-parser**: To parse cookies in requests.
+- **cors**: To enable Cross-Origin Resource Sharing.
+- **dotenv**: To manage environment variables.
+- **express**: For creating the server and handling routes.
+- **express-validator**: For validating and sanitizing input data.
+- **helmet**: To secure HTTP headers.
+- **jsonwebtoken**: For generating and verifying JSON Web Tokens.
+- **mongoose**: For interacting with MongoDB.
+- **winston**: For logging information and errors.

+### Frontend Libraries

+- **react**: JavaScript library for building user interfaces.
+- **react-dom**: Entry point to the DOM and server renderers for React.
+- **react-router-dom**: Declarative routing for React.
+- **axios**: Promise-based HTTP client for the browser and Node.js.
+- **bootstrap**: Front-end framework for building responsive, mobile-first sites.
+- **styled-components**: Library for styling React components.

 ## Contributing